• Skip to main content

 How Long Does Whitening Take?

-Depending on the gel, you might wear your trays for an hour, or you might be able to wear them overnight.
-If you find that your teeth are sensitive after even a brief whitening session, give your dentist a call.
+Depending on the gel, you might wear your trays for 15–30 minutes, or you might need to wear them for 60+ minutes, or even overnight.
+If you find that your teeth are sensitive after even a brief whitening session, call your dentist.

 Once you have finished each whitening session, rinse your mouth out with water — try room temperature to avoid sensitivity — and brush your teeth with water.
 Whitening opens microscopic pores in your teeth, which makes them more susceptible to staining immediately after a whitening session.
 Eating or drinking during this time can cause your teeth to stain faster, so avoid food and any drinks except water for at least an hour (preferably longer) after you whiten your teeth.